 Usage: Subtraction is used for finding the difference between numbers, such as determining how much money is left after a purchase or calculating the distance between two points.

-Multiplication (*)

-The multiplication operator multiplies two numbers together, providing the product of the two values.
+Multiplication (*): The multiplication operator multiplies two numbers together, providing the product of the two values.

 Example in mathematics: